Basic Plugin Generation and Publishing Process

 for database configuration,redis.php

-for thinkorm configuration.
-The format of the configurations is the same as webman's, and these configurations will be automatically recognized and merged into the configuration.
+for ThinkORM configuration.
+The configuration format is the same as Webman, and these configurations will be automatically recognized and merged by Webman.

-After developing the plugin, execute the following command to export the plugin:
+Once we have completed the plugin development, execute the following command to export the plugin:

 php webman plugin:export --name=foo/admin